socadk/design-practice-repository/artifact-templates/DPR-StrategicDDDContextMap.md

 * System decomposition (application and system maps)
 * Team organization in SAFe, Scrum of Scrums (team maps)

+See activity description for [Strategic DDD](../activities/DPR-StrategicDDD.md) for more context and usage information.

 ### Template Structure
 DDD as such does not mandate any notation.
 Each author and presenter has his/her own style.
 The following visualization of context maps has become quite popular: